-Maersk Oil is an international oil and gas company with a 2016 entitlement production of 313,000 barrels of oil equivalent per day, with production from Denmark, the UK, Norway, Kazakhstan, the U.S. Gulf of Mexico and Algeria.
+Maersk Oil, now a part of Total Energies S.A. is an international oil and gas company with a 2016 entitlement production of 313,000 barrels of oil equivalent per day, with production from Denmark, the UK, Norway, Kazakhstan, the U.S. Gulf of Mexico and Algeria.
 Exploration and development activities are on-going in Angola, Kenya, Brazil, Kurdistan Region of Iraq and in the producing countries.

-The rapid decline of oil and gas prices prompted Maersk Oil to manage and control costs in a more efficient manner.
+The rapid decline of oil and gas prices prompted Maersk Oil, now a part of Total Energies S.A. to manage and control costs in a more efficient manner.
 Like many technologically advanced companies, Maersk relies on high-value software applications to gain a competitive advantage.
 These applications are often underutilized due to lack of detailed information about how, when and by whom they are used.
 Several years prior, Maersk Oil implemented a software license management tool, but it focused on license administration with limited capabilities for analyzing licensing optimization and usage.

 Maersk Oil established an internal initiative, Software License Optimization and Entitlement (SLOE), to increase visibility levels for the management and administration of software licenses across the company.
 The SLOE’s mission would extend far beyond the current downturn in oil prices to help the company achieve higher levels of operational productivity.